microsoftgraph/aspnetcore-webhooks-sample/README.md

 1. Expose a public HTTPS notification endpoint.
 It can run on a service such as Microsoft Azure, or you can create a proxy web server by [using ngrok](#ngrok) or a similar tool.

-1. Open the **GraphWebhooks-Core.sln** sample file in Visual Studio 2015.
+1. Open the **GraphWebhooks-Core.sln** sample file in Visual Studio 2017.

 1. In Solution Explorer, open the **appsettings.json** file in the root directory of the project.

-   a.
-For the **AppId** key, replace *ENTER_YOUR_APP_ID* with the application ID of your registered Azure application.
-   b.
-For the **AppSecret** key, replace *ENTER_YOUR_SECRET* with the key of your registered Azure application.
-Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.
-   c.
-For the **NotificationUrl** key, replace *ENTER_YOUR_URL* with the HTTPS URL.
+   - For the **NotificationUrl** key, replace *ENTER_YOUR_URL* with the HTTPS URL.
 Keep the */notification/listen* portion.

    If you're using ngrok, use the HTTPS URL that you copied.
 The value will look something like this:

    `"NotificationUrl": "https://2885f9c5.ngrok.io/notification/listen",`

+1. Still within Solution Explorer, right-click on the project name and select **Manage User Secrets**.
+This app uses [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2) configuration in storing sensitive app data - ClientId and ClientSecret.

+    - In the secret.json window that opens, paste the below code.

+        `"AzureAd": {
+        "ClientId": "ENTER_YOUR_APP_ID",
+        "ClientSecret": "ENTER_YOUR_SECRET"
+  }`

+    - For the **ClientId** key, replace *ENTER_YOUR_APP_ID* with the application ID of your registered Azure application.
+    - For the **ClientSecret** key, replace *ENTER_YOUR_SECRET* with the key of your registered Azure application.
+Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.

 1. Make sure that the ngrok console is still running, then press F5 to build and run the solution in debug mode.